paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 # 2020-06-16 through 2020-06-30
 ## Questions
-- cache line size is 32 bytes.
-We use vectors of size 32 bytes.
+- cache line size is 64 bytes.
+But on a skylake system we can only use 32 bytes.
+Also, vectors are 32 bytes.
 What if we used the smaller vectors, the 16 byte vectors?
 The core would still load 32 bytes because it can't load part of a cache line, so it would just discard the other 16 bytes?
   - wikichip says the bandwidth (for L1/L2 loads) is 64B/cycle.
 Wikichip also says L1 and L2 caches are shared between threads on a single core.
 I assume this implies that the 64B/cycle bandwidth is also shared and that